stanwood/handbook/README.md

 - captures our entrepreneurial spirit
 - is closer to our processes

-Some states have "fake-freelancer-laws" that prohibits this practice sometimes.
+Some countries have "fake-freelancer-laws" that prohibits this practice sometimes.
 In those cases, we go with the employment contract.

 ## Compensation